drufball/yosai/_drafts/threshold.md

 "Try that again!"
 Denri slid past the man, putting him between her and Hattori.
 She pulsed energy into the rod in her hands as Hattori threw another wave of daggers.
 The weapons accelerated as Denri's field caught them, punching into the man's armor.
 He snarled in frustration and swung his blade behind him, aiming straight for Denri's neck.

 There was a loud whine as the blade cut through the air, moving too fast for Denri to duck out of the way.
-Well, if she couldn't dodge, at least she could make it hurt like hell.
+Well, if she couldn't dodge, at least she could make it hurt like hell for him.
 Denri drew another burst of electricity and focused it into her arm.

-There was a heavy, mental _click_ as Denri's perspective shifted.
+There was a heavy, mental _click_ as her perspective shifted.
 The energy took on a different tone as it flowed into her arm.
 Her muscles flared.

 Denri caught the Blade's arm, stopping its progress completely.
-He looked down at her in surprise, the metal buckling under her fingers.
+He looked down at her in surprise, his metal bracer warping under her fingers.
 Denri filled the other arm with electricity and punched the man in the side.
 His armor buckled and he was thrown to the ground several feet away.
-Pain lanced up Denri's arm as the bones in her forearm cracked.
+Pain lanced up Denri's arm from the strength of the impact.

 Denri and Hattori both stared on in amazement for a moment.
 "Hah!
 Did you _see_ that?
 I was all like _pew_, _pew_."
-Denri punched the air a couple times, then winced at her broken arm.
+Denri punched the air a couple times, then winced at her bruised arm.
 She stumbled as a wave of exhaustion and dizziness hit her.

 The Blade on the ground groaned and started to stir.
 "Are you _serious_?"
 Denri pointed with her good arm and called up to Hattori.
 "What are these things?"
 She staggered forward and stomped on the man's wrist several times, shattering the tracking device.
 "Hattori, let's get out of here."